History of the Federal Reserve System: Operations, 1915-1951

 Federal Reserve leaders did not take steps to reduce inflation, however.
 While the institution was ostensibly created as an independent organization from the government to remove it from political pressures, the political pressure of war nonetheless pressured the Fed to cater to the Treasury's appetite for low-cost war debt financing.
 At the same time, European gold flowed into the vaults of reserve banks and allowed the dollar to remain backed by gold despite massive monetary expansion, while European countries suspended their gold standards temporarily during the war.
 The US economy boomed post war as Europe was reliant on US goods their damaged and rebuilding industries couldn't supply for themselves.

 In 1923, a recession prompted the head of the New York Fed, Benjamin Strong, to aggressively use open market operations in purchasing government securities to stem the downturn.
 The Fed made substantial open-market purchases in 1924 and 1927.
 In 1928, as it became more apparent that a stock market bubble was forming, the Federal Reserve increased discount rates, sold securities, and set guidelines prohibiting banks that made stock market loans from borrowing from the Fed.
 Sharp disagreements arose within the Federal Reserve System over its levers on the economy and how to use them appropriately.
 The Great Depression started in 1929, as a result of this contraction; however, the Federal Reserve took basically no action.
 According to David Wheelock of the St. Louis Federal Reserve, the Fed "more or less let the banking system collapse, allowed the money supply to collapse, and allowed the price level to fall."

 In reaction to the Great Depression, Congress passed the Glass-Steagall Act in 1933, established the FDIC, and required bank holding companies to be examined by the Fed.
 Roosevelt also issued Executive Order 6102 in 1933, which outlawed the holding of more than $100 of gold or gold certificates, among other related decrees.

-The Banking Act of 1935 created the Federal Open Market Committee, along with making other changes to the Federal Reserve.
+The Banking Act of 1935 created the Federal Open Market Committee, along with restructuring the Federal Reserve, creating its modern structure.
+The legislation also placed monetary-policy decisions beyond Presidential control, establishing independence of the Federal Reserve.

 After WWII, the Employment Act of 1946 added the goal of maximum employment as a responsibility of the Fed.